This easy cabbage kimchi recipe is easy to make and takes only 30 minutes of hands-on time before Mother Nature takes over! Video.

 We are never in as much joy as when we are engaged in the well-being of others. ~ Adyashanti

-Kimchi is essentially fermented cabbage -similar to sauerkraut in how it is made, but seasoned with Korean spices: garlic, fish sauce, ginger & Korean chilies.
+Kimchi is essentially fermented cabbage -similar to sauerkraut in how it is made, but using napa cabbage and seasoned with Korean spices: garlic, fish sauce, ginger & Korean chilies.
 Kimchi is the heart and soul of Korean cooking, and delicious with so many things!

 Want to know the best thing about Kimchi?
 Kimchi is alive!
 Full of living, healthy, good bacteria or probiotics that support the gut, boost immunity, energize the body, and aid digestion, it is believed to fight cancer, lower cholesterol, and regulate blood sugar.